 What are the most common construction risks?

 Official data shows that the most fatal injuries in construction are caused by falls from a height (49% of fatal injuries occur in this way).
-This includes falls from scaffolding, roofs, or slipping from a ladder.
+Falls from a height are among the most common construction hazards, including falls from scaffolding, roofs, or slipping from a ladder.

 Other key causes of non-fatal injury in construction are injuries incurred while handling, lifting or carrying objects (20%), falls from a height (18%) or being struck by a moving (flying or falling) object (12%).